Europe's highest cablecar station

 60 million Swiss francs, 38 companies, 145 people

 Just what a gigantic project this had been is underlined by the cost of the construction work, which adds up to around 60 million Swiss francs.
 With a carrying capacity of 2'000 passengers an hour, the new Matterhorn glacier ride complements the existing cable car, which continues carrying 600 passengers an hour to the Matterhorn glacier paradise.
 The dual connection also ensures cableway services all year round, even during maintenance work and in windy conditions.
 The three-year construction project has involved such companies as LEITNER ropeways and PININFARINA, the design studio renowned for its work for Ferrari and Maserati.
 Overall, some 154 people have taken part in the project.

 Comfort and capacity thanks to the three-cable system of the gondola lift

 3S stands for three cables and is a cableway system with large cabins which combines the advantages of a gondola cable car ride with a single-cable, circulating ropeway.
 Unlike conventional cableways, which transport cabins on a single cable, the 3S system has separate hauling and support cables.
 There are two support cables for each side, anchored at the valley and mountain stations and responsible for maintaining the stability of the cabins during operation.
 The hauling cable, on the other hand, forms a closed loop.
 The 25 cabins, each with 28 seats, are attached to the cables with connecting clips.
 The support cables offer greater wind stability, passenger capacity and driving speed.
-The first 3S system was built in Saas Fee in 1991 by the von Roll company.

 Leading-edge technology meets crystalline design